ManuRodgers/react-ts-chat/README.md

 this project is delopyed on AWS S3 service http://react-ts-chat.s3-website-ap-southeast-2.amazonaws.com and the server side source code of this app is on https://github.com/ManuRodgers/nestjs-ts-chat that is delopyed on AWS Elastic Beanstalk service.

+note: please use advanced browser like Chrome under mobile mode to test this app